There are only a finite number of excluded minors for the class of bicircular matroids: Finding 2-connected type 3 representations

 \subsection{Repairing connectivity}

 Let $N$ be an excluded minor of rank at least seven.
-The goals of this section is to find an element $e \in E(N)$ for which $N \del e$ is not only essentially 3-connected, but also represented by a 2-connected graph.
+The goal of this section is to find an element $e \in E(N)$ for which $N \del e$ is not only essentially 3-connected, but also represented by a 2-connected graph.

 \begin{lem} Let $N$ be an excluded minor for the class of bicircular matroids, of rank at least seven.
 Assume $N$ has an element $e$ so that $N \del e$ is essentially 3-connected, and let $G$ be a graph representing $N \del e$.
 Assume $G$ is not 2-connected, but $G$ has an edge $f$ not contained in a line or balloon such that $\co(G) \del f$ is 2-connected.
-Let $H$ be a graph representing $N \del f$.
-Then \begin{enumerate}[label={\upshape (\roman*)}] \item $G \del f = H \del e$ up to rolling, rotation, and replacement, \item each line or balloon of $G$ has an internal vertex that is an end of $e$ in $H$, and no line or balloon of $H$ is contained in a line or balloon of $G$, \item $N \del f$ is essentially 3-connected and $H$ is 2-connected up to rolling, and, \item no balloon of $G$ has more than 3 edges. \end{enumerate} \end{lem}
+Let $H$ be a graph representing $N \del f$ {and assume $G \del f$ and $H \del e$ have compatible vertex labelings.} Then \begin{enumerate}[label={\upshape (\roman*)}] \item $G \del f = H \del e$ up to rolling, rotation, and replacement, \item each line or balloon of $G$ has an internal vertex that is an end of $e$ in $H$, and no line or balloon of $H$ is contained in a line or balloon of $G$, \item $N \del f$ is essentially 3-connected and $H$ is 2-connected up to rolling, and, \item no balloon of $G$ has more than 3 edges. \end{enumerate} \end{lem}